-If you’re classified as a foreign person, you must pay an 8 per cent surcharge on the value of any residential land you buy.
+If you’re classified as a foreign person, you must pay an eight per cent surcharge on the value of any residential land you buy.

-This is known as surcharge purchaser duty and it is payable in addition to any transfer duty.
+This is known as surcharge purchaser duty, and it's in addition to any transfer duty.

-You may also have to pay surcharge purchaser duty on other types of transactions, such as when you declare a trust or transfer a lease.
+You may also have to pay surcharge purchaser duty on other types of transactions, such as declaring a trust or transferring a lease.

 Foreign corporations and trusts may also have to pay the surcharge.

-When you buy residential property you must complete a purchaser/transferee declaration and provide supporting documents so we can determine whether you need to pay surcharge purchaser duty.
+When you buy residential property, you must complete a purchaser/transferee declaration and provide supporting documents so we can determine whether you must pay surcharge purchaser duty.

-If there are multiple purchasers/transferees, then each purchaser / transferee needs to complete a declaration.
+If there are multiple purchasers/transferees, everyone must complete a declaration.

-In addition to the declaration other supporting outlined in the explanatory notes, evidence must be provided upon request.
+Other supporting outlined in the explanatory notes must be provided upon request.